 Brembo has managed to transfer many of these technologies from the track to the road, aiming to improve the safety of millions of drivers.

-Who would have ever imagined, back in 1975, that Brembo brakes would compete in 900 Grand Prix races, winning 539 of them?
+Who would have ever imagined, in 1975, that Brembo brakes would compete in 900 Grand Prix races, winning 539 of them?